intel/pepc/docs/guide-tpmi.md

 #### Display TPMI Topology

-To see the topology of TPMI devices, packages, and instances, use the '--topology' option:
+To see the topology of TPMI devices, packages, and instances, use the `--topology` option:

 ```bash
 $ pepc tpmi ls --topology